molaux/munin-front/README.md

 I developped it initialy in a learning purpose of React / Apollo / Graphql stack.

-The project is composed of a React frontend and a graphql backend
+The project is composed of a React frontend and a graphql backend.
+It provides interractive SVG graph reprensations of Munin plugins fetched data.
+It can be used to visualize historical data by picking end and start datetimes or to follow last 24h sliding window.

 # Install